-There’s a long distance between shops in some areas, including between Borgsjö-Bräcke and Duved-Verdal, so plan ahead.
-Along many of the sections there are restaurants and cafés where you can sit, relax and enjoy a break from the hiking.
+Most of the other sections of the trail there are shops, restaurants and cafés where you can sit, relax and enjoy a well deserved break.

 Tourist information offices

-There are two pilgrim centres along the trail, in Stiklestad, Stiklestad National Culture Centre and Trondheim, Nidaros pilegrimsgård.
-You will find useful information about the trail and can buy your pilgrim passport in the centres.
-In Trondheim you will also receive a Diploma.
+There are three pilgrim centres along the trail: Selånger Pilgrim centre, Stiklestad National Culture Centre and Nidaros pilegrimsgård in Trondheim.
+You will find useful information about the trail and can buy your pilgrim passport in these centers.
+In Trondheim you can also receive a Diploma.
 Read more in the section Pilgrim passport and stamps.

-In Sweden and Norway, the 3G network (and 4G in some places) is well established along the trail.
-Several of the accommodation options provide their guests wi-fi and wi-fi is also available in the tourist information offices.
+In Sweden and Norway the 4G network is well established along the trail.
+Several of the accommodations provide their guests WiFi and WiFi is also available at the tourist information offices.

-The main hiking season is from mid-May to mid-September.
+The main hiking season is from mid-May until mid-September.
 Even then, there may be some late snow remaining, or early snow arriving in certain areas.
 The weather is very varied — it can be both hot and cold.
-It’s a good idea to keep an eye on these weather services, SMHI and Yr.no, so that you know what clothes to have with you during your hike.
+It’s therefore a good idea to keep an eye on these weather services; SMHI.se and yr.no, so you know what clothes to bring.